PostHog/posthog.com/contents/blog/what-motivates-me.md

 ## And, also, I really want to beat other companies

 When I was (a lot) younger, all I cared about was cycling.
-I did a lot of time trialling.
-Someone sets off every minute to race around the course as fast as possible.
+I did a lot of time trialling, where someone sets off every minute to race around the course as fast as possible.

 The moment you see another rider ahead of you, it suddenly gets easy and you magically roar past them - every time.